spikedengineering/svst/README.md

 ### Why?

 Python is an amazing programming language; my favorite one for a lot of reasons.
-With the broad functionality, ease of use, development speed, and friendly community, I could be here all day saying good things about it.
+With the broad functionality, ease of use, development speed, and friendly community; I could be here all day saying good things about it.

 One of the major selling points the dynamic typing, at first.